transparency-everywhere/universeOS/readme.txt

 Files and the use of them

 	PHP
 		inc/config.php		//mysql server confid
 		inc/functions.php 	//collection of all functions used by the universeOS usually included in every file

 		doit.php			//one of the biggest problems, the doit.php is used to show everything that diddn't fit
 							//elsewhere.
 Now we have the mess.
 It is seperated by a big switch case which separes it
-						//into > 30 actions (e.g "addFolder", "addElement", "deleteFolder", "addGrouo")
+							//into > 30 actions (e.g "addFolder", "addElement", "deleteFolder", "addGroup")

 							//all the actions will be seperated in located in /actions/folders or actions/groups etc.

 		guest.php 			//contains view for not registered user

 		profile.php			//userprofile
 		group.php			//group profile

+	Modules
+		modules/
+				suggestions/
+							dockSearch.php
+				desktop/
+							dashboard.php

 	SEO/FB etc...
 		openFileFromlink.php//opens js openFile() function to open a file if universeOS.org?file=xy is called out/				//in this folder is everything

 	JavaScript
 		inc/functions.js	//all the js stuff

 	CSS
 		inc/style.css		//all the css stuff

 	Will be deleted
 		function showActivity
 		function checkAuthorisation

+	Index.php

+		if !login
+			guest.php

+			modules/reader.php

+		if login
+			js function reload()
+				reload.php